Real-time kinematic positioning: Carrier-phase tracking

 RTK follows the same general concept, but uses the satellite signal's carrier wave as its signal, ignoring the information contained within.
 RTK uses a fixed base station and a rover to reduce the rover's position error.
-The base station transmits correction data to the rover.
+For this purpose, the base station transmits correction data to the rover.

-As described in the previous section, the range to a satellite is essentially calculated by multiplying the carrier wavelength times the number of whole cycles between the satellite and the rover and adding the phase difference.
+The range to a satellite is essentially calculated by multiplying the carrier wavelength with the number of whole carrier cycles between the satellite and the rover and adding the phase difference.
 Determining the number of cycles is non-trivial, since signals may be shifted in phase by one or more cycles.
 This results in an error equal to the error in the estimated number of cycles times the wavelength, which is 19 cm for the L1 signal.
 Solving this so-called integer ambiguity search problem results in centimeter precision.
 The error can be reduced with sophisticated statistical methods that compare the measurements from the C/A signals and by comparing the resulting ranges between multiple satellites.
+If a nearby base station measures the bias for the rover, the rover can forgo the more complex calculation.

 The improvement possible using this technique is potentially very high if one continues to assume a 1% accuracy in locking.
 For instance, in the case of GPS, the coarse-acquisition (C/A) code, which is broadcast in the L1 signal, changes phase at 1.023 MHz, but the L1 carrier itself is 1575.42 MHz, which changes phase over a thousand times more often.
 A ±1% error in L1 carrier-phase measurement thus corresponds to a ±1.9 mm error in baseline estimation.